We are Indradhanu

 Chennai's First Waldorf School

 And we are committed to bringing an education that serves the physiological, emotional, intellectual and spiritual development of the child.
 Our high school will be affiliated to the IGCSE Cambridge International curriculum.
-And we also run the Indradhanu Curative Education centre, where children with special needs grow and learn in an inclusive, sensitive space.

 Our journey began in 2012 as a small kindergarten class of five in a two-room apartment.
 What has changed over the years is the size of our school but what hasn’t changed is the laughter and joy that our children bring to us and our deep interest in the child’s well-being and health.